myildi/myildi.github.io/_posts/2024-09-21-Cambodia-education-7-wordcloud-mission.md

 Throughout my mission as an advisor to the Cambodian Minister of Education, Youth, and Sport since February 2020, I have updated a journal on all my main activities.

-The following word cloud represents the relative frequency of different issues, domains, and actors in this list of activities :
+The following word cloud represents the relative frequency of different issues, domains, and actors in this list of activities (sorry for the French):

 |![](/images/filler.png) |![A word cloud of my activities](/images/Word-cloud-Journal-activite-1.jpg)|
 | |© Murat Yildizoglu |